 The Best Carry-on Travel Backpacks

 As I was planning for my Belize trip, I decided it was time to invest in a new travel backpack.
-Up until now, my go-to pack has been my Deuter ACT Lite backpack for longer trips when I’m constantly on the move or my Osprey Porter 46 for casual weekend trips.
+Up until now, my go-to pack has been a Deuter backpack for longer trips when I’m constantly on the move or my Osprey Porter 46 for casual weekend trips.
 I’ve included the Osprey Porter 46 in my round-up of the best carry-on travel backpacks as it is a great, durable option.
 Yet for my month in Belize, neither of these packs fit the bill so I set off to research more travel backpacks.

 While my Deuter served me well on the John Muir Trail, traveling with any backpacking backpack is just plain frustrating.
 It’s always disorganized, and I’m always pulling everything out just to find that clean pair of socks (which always happen to be at the very bottom).
 It’s the worst.
 Plus, you usually have to check this type of pack because of its size and with the multiple access points to the bag’s interior, it’s nearly impossible to keep the contents locked up if that’s something you are worried about.

 I’ve also loved my Osprey Porter 46 since I first got it several years back.
 It’s perfect for a casual weekend getaway, and I’m always amazed at how much stuff I can cram inside.
 My only complaint about this bag is that it can become quite taxing on the shoulders with a heavy load.
 It’s not the type of bag you want to be carrying around when you are moving around frequently or have long distances to walk in the airport.

 There were several things I wanted if I was going to make a purchase.
 My new travel backpack had to:

 - be large enough to carry a month’s worth of stuff, but small enough to carry-on